Bali Travel Tips: In Conversation with Kaytia King

 This month, we’re interviewing women from all over the world and asking them about their experiences traveling to Indonesia.
-We had the privilege of speaking with Kaytia King about her experience traveling through Bali.
+We had the privilege of speaking with Kaytia King about her experience with Bali travel.
 Here’s a glimpse into our conversation.

 Tell us about yourself!
 What do you do when you’re not traveling the world?
 Where do you live?
 What made you decide to go to Bali?